bohnacker/Treemap.js/README.md

 ### draw

 A simple recursive drawing routine.
-Draws only the rectangles.
-If you want to draw more of the content you can supply a function for drawing one item.
-This function gets the actual item as a parameter and has access to all the fields of that item, most important x, y, w, and h.
+You have to supply a function for drawing one item.
+This function gets the actual item as a parameter and has access to all the fields of that item, most important `x`, `y`, `w`, and `h`.
+`level` and `depth` tells you, how deep this item is nested in the tree.
+The root node has level 0, an end node has depth 0. `itemCount` gives you the number of items inside this item, counted recursively and the `index` of item inside the parents sorted items array.
 Example:

     myTreemap.draw(function(item) {
-      var r = min(item.w/4, item.h/4, 5);
+      var r = Math.min(item.w/4, item.h/4, 5);
       rect(item.x, item.y, item.w, item.h, r);
     });

 **Parameters**

--   `drawItemFunction` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)?** a function that draws one item
+-   `drawItemFunction` **[Function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Statements/function)** a function that draws one item